vkaykun/Multi-Agent-DAO/README.md

 - Bootstraps the TreasuryAgent to handle all treasury-related commands (deposits, swaps, balance checks, etc.).

 ## Communication Flow Example (for treasuryAgent):
-1. User types in chat (e.g., "i want to register my wallet <addresss>", "how do i deposit?", "i propose we swap 20 SOL for USDC".
+1. User types in chat (e.g., "i want to register my wallet <addresss>", "how do i make a deposit to the treasury?", "create a proposal for >swap 20 SOL for USDC".
 2. Agents capture the a Memory of type user_message.
 3. MemoryManager triggers a local event → MessageBroker broadcasts → The agent responsible for that memory type picks it up.
 4. E.g., if the message is a deposit command, TreasuryAgent sees it and processes it.